jyaaan/postinfo_connect/README.md

 things we have to be able to do:

-Import leads
+-Import leads
-assign leads to campaigns
+-assign leads to campaigns
-send emails
+-send emails
-schedule actions.
+-schedule actions.

-other features
+other features:
-freeze actions on individual profiles
+-freeze actions on individual profiles